thomastoumasu/fullstack/Fullstack/notes.md

 context: see context_counter

-8 Typescript
+9 Typescript
 https://react-typescript-cheatsheet.netlify.app/docs/basic/setup
-useful: custom validator to the request body in ts-flight-diary utils.ts type function interface, not necessarily within function do not forget to import express, { Request, Response, NextFunction } from "express";
+useful: zod or custom validator to the request body in ts-flight-diary utils.ts type function interface, not necessarily within function do not forget to import express, { Request, Response, NextFunction } from "express";